 I love books,Jane Austen and the Regency period, and since you’re here, I guess you do too!

 This website started out as a landing page for the Jane Austen travel guide, and grew from there.
 I’ve been sharing my research and writing since 2015 when a volunteering project at Chawton reignited my love for Jane Austen.
 I was lucky enough to be invited to the many events for Jane Austen’s 200 year anniversary of her death.
 I loved it so much – I wrote a book about it!
+(Jane Austen 200)

-I published Jane Austen’s Prayers, and I am working on a follow up that expands on Jane’s faith and the clergymen in her novels, amongst other things relevant to her life and novels.
-I absolutely love them, and often go to St Nicholas where Jane prayed to give me the finishing energy I need.
-I’ve been writing the travel guide for a while now, as its grown to include audio, walks, maps, and other unique Jane Austen treasures.
-The book cover is beautiful and hopefully will be out in the summer!
+I published Jane Austen’s Prayers, and I am working on a follow up that expands on Jane’s faith and the clergymen and church in her novels, amongst other things relevant to how she lived her life.
+I absolutely love them, and often go to St Nicholas church to pray with Jane to give me the finishing energy I need.

-I would love to hear from you!
+I would love to hear from you, so let me know what you are up to.

-Emma
+Emma x

 Short Bio for Author Emma Darlington